 What if I Add (or drop) a Class After My Refund has Been Processed?

 Please keep in mind that if a student makes any changes to their account (i.e. the addition of classes or voluntary fees) once the refund has been processed, the student is responsible for paying the remaining balance by the fee payment deadline or holds and late fees may be assessed.
-A late fee may be applied to any account with a balance of $100 or more as of the fee payment deadline.
 See Payment Due Deadlines ( http://www.uaf.edu/register/process/dates-and-deadlines/ ) for more deadline dates.

 Policies for specific refund types: